 COLIN CUTHBERT / SCIENCE PHOTO LIBRARY COLIN CUTHBERT / SCIENCE PHOTO LIBRARY

 Wear-resistant concrete.
-Engineer measuring wear on a prototype wear-resistant concrete, designed for resurfacing roads damaged by studded tyres in Iceland and other northerly countries.
-Global warming is causing the thick winter ice to melt from roads in Iceland.
-The studded tyres that drivers use in winter for increased grip are now destroying the road surfaces.
-This is generating asphalt dust, which may be cancer-causing.
-Linear voltage displacement transducers (across centre) measure the changing shape of the concrete as it is subjected to wear.
-Six prototype concretes made from cement and volcanic ash are being tested at Newcastle University, England.
+Professor John Knapton holding a prototype wear-resistant concrete designed for resurfacing roads damaged by studded tyres in Iceland and other northerly countries.
+Global warming is causing the usual thick winter ice to melt from the road surfaces in Iceland.
+The studs that drivers use on their tyres in winter for increased grip are now destroying the road surfaces.
+The damage is also generating large quantities of asphalt dust, which may be cancer- causing.
+Knapton and his team are testing the rates of mechanical wear on six different concretes, all made with cement and volcanic ash.
+Photographed at Newcastle University, England.

 Model release not available.
 Property release not required.